 Skills for your CV

-Most new graduates who enter professional training with a civil engineering company continue to study part time while working in order to achieve professional standards to become either chartered (CEng) or incorporated (IEng) engineers.
-The routes to professional status are outlined by the Engineering Council.
+Most new graduates who enter professional training with a civil engineering company continue to study part time while working in order to achieve either chartered (CEng) or incorporated (IEng) engineer status.
+The routes to professional registration are outlined by the Engineering Council.